Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP1: Influence of tendon vibration on the range of the maximum applicable visual/physical gap

-As the activation of muscle spindle induces the sensation of the extension of muscle, [H1-1] implies that the DT of the visual gain becomes higher/lower with the inner/outer tendon vibration than that without vibration and both sides' vibration.
-Whereas, the tendon vibration was confirmed to degrade proprioceptive responsiveness \cite{bock2007method, brun2015anchoring}.
-Here, noise on sensory information can increase its variances it and thus increases the contribution ratio of the other sensory information in the sensory integration process \cite{ernst2002humans}.
-In this case, if the tendon vibration functions as noise on somatosensory sensation, the visual information should be more dominant for position sensation, and users will notice the discrepancy between visual and somatosensory information less (Fig. \ref{MLE_noise}).
-Therefore, [H1-2] means that the visual gain of the DT becomes higher/lower with vibration conditions than that without vibration condition for the HIGH/LOW visual gain group.
+Considering the complexity of the effect of tendon vibration reviewed in the section \ref{LR:TV}, we think that there are two possibilities of how tendon vibration functions for the pseudo-haptics.
+The first possibility is that tendon vibration can purely induce the intended muscle spindle input, leading to the intended motion illusion.
+As the activation of muscle spindle induces the perception of the extension of muscle, this possibility implies that the DT of the visual/physical motion discrepancy becomes higher/lower with the inner/outer tendon vibration than that without vibration and both sides' vibration.
+Whereas, the second possibility is that tendon vibration functions as noise on somatosensory sensation.
+The tendon vibration was confirmed to degrade proprioceptive responsiveness \cite{bock2007method, brun2015anchoring}.
+Here, noise on sensory information can increase its variances and thus increases the contribution ratio of the other sensory information in the sensory integration process \cite{ernst2002humans}.
+In this case, if the tendon vibration functions as noise on somatosensory sensation, the visual information should be more dominant for position perception, and users will notice the discrepancy between visual and somatosensory information less (Fig. \ref{MLE_noise}).
+Therefore, this second possibility means that the visual gain of the DT becomes higher/lower with vibration conditions than that without vibration condition for the ENLARGE/REDUCE visual gain group.